-The For-Hire Reporting Amendment affects headboat and charter vessel operators with for-hire permits for species managed in the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic (Snapper Grouper FMP), FMP for the Dolphin and Wahoo Fishery of the Atlantic (Dolphin Wahoo FMP), and the FMP for the Coastal Migratory Pelagic Resources of the Gulf of Mexico and Atlantic Region (CMP FMP) (Figure 1.1.1).
-There is one combined permit for both charter vessels or headboats.
+The For-Hire Reporting Amendment affects headboat and charter vessel operators with a federal for-hire permit for species managed under the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP), FMP for the Dolphin and Wahoo Fishery of the Atlantic (Dolphin Wahoo FMP), and the FMP for the Coastal Migratory Pelagic (CMP) Resources of the Gulf of Mexico and Atlantic Region (CMP FMP) (Figure 1.1.1).
+There is one combined federal forhire permit for both charter vessels and headboats in each of these three FMPs.